-The School has over 20,000 alumni working in around 180 countries.
+LSHTM’s community of 20,000+ active alumni offers strong networking opportunities through online platforms and in-country groups.
 School graduates go on to work in a range of capacities in NGOs, ministries of health, health services in the UK and overseas, academia, charities and private industry.

 English language support

 Students will need to show that they have a minimum standard of proficiency in English before they enrol at the School.
 Students who feel that their studies would benefit from additional language support can attend weekly academic English language classes provided by the School after registration.
 Prior to the start of the academic year, applicants can also enrol on the Pre-sessional English for Academic Purposes.